Paco Camino: Bullfighting career

 Camino first donned the suit of lights at the age of 14 (13 by one source) at Cumbres Mayores, Huelva in 1954, alternating with Diego Puerta.

 Camino made his début with picadores on 7 September 1958 at the Zaragoza bullring with bulls supplied by the Francisco Escudero Muriel ranch, sharing billing with the Portuguese bullfighter José Júlio, and with Mariano Tirapo "Chiquito de Aragón".
 He cut three ears at this event, and was borne shoulder-high out through the Great Gate.

 Camino took his alternativa at the Valencia bullring on 17 March 1959.
 Standing as "godfather" was Jaime Ostos, while Juan García Jiménez ("Mondeño") bore witness.
 The bull used in the ceremony was named Mandarín, and came from the Antonio y Carlos Urquijo de Federico ranch.
 That afternoon, he cut one ear from each of the two bulls that he fought.

 On 18 July 1959, Camino shared billing with Rafael Soto "Rafael de Paula" and Juan Vázquez at the Maestranza in Seville as they fought bulls supplied by the Pérez de la Concha ranch.
 Camino left both his bulls earless, four ears being quite a prize for a young bullfighter.

 Since he was a boy, Camino had admired Antonio Ordóñez, with whom he appeared as a matador at a mano a mano (a bullfighting event at which there are only two bullfighters on the bill rather than the usual three) on 28 July 1960 in Valencia.
-His presentation as a matador at the Maestranza in Seville on 19 Aril 1961 likewise included Ordóñez on the bill, along with his alternativa witness, Mondeño.
+His presentation as a matador at the Maestranza in Seville on 19 April 1961 likewise included Ordóñez on the bill, along with his alternativa witness, Mondeño.
 The bulls that they fought were from the Hermanos Peralta ranch.